JTruedinger/JTruedinger.github.io/_pages/about.md

 ---
 !!!
 UNDER CONSTRUCTION !!!

-I am a Research Associate at the University of Bayreuth and I have a passion for speech and language processing and data analysis.
+I am a Research Associate and PhD Student in Linguistics at the University of Bayreuth.
+I am co-supervised by Prof. Dr. Markus Bieswanger and Prof. Dr. Ole Schützler.

-My research background is in Sociophonetics and Phonetics.
-Lately, I am transitioning into corpus and grammar analysis, and computational linguistics.
+My main interests include speech and language processing and all things phonetics.
+My research background is in Sociophonetics and Phonetics, but lately I am transitioning into corpus and grammar analysis, and computational linguistics.

+Prior to my PhD studies, I completed a MSc and MScR in Linguistics at the University of Edinburgh and BA studies in English/Politics/History at the Otto-Friedrich University Bamberg.